hotwatermorning/wahwth/README.md

 # What's this?

-This is a Wah-Wah effector plugin which can be manipulated with your mouth.
+This is a Wah-Wah effector audio plugin which can be manipulated with your mouth.

 ![captured.gif](https://user-images.githubusercontent.com/359226/82833785-0ddfba00-9efa-11ea-8d9e-ca701dbfb370.gif)